manmountain/SaveURL/README.md

 Supports only Android 4.0 and above.

-Available on Google Play store for free at: TODO
+Available on Google Play store for free at: https://play.google.com/store/apps/details?id=se.mannberg.saveurl

 Have fun!